Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics: Introduction

-The technical core of our paper is the following extension of Ekedahl's geometric sieve \cite{Ekedahl} to affine quadrics. \begin{theorem} Assume that $\BFQ$ satisfies the hypotheses of Theorems \ref{thm:ngeq4} and \ref{thm:n=3}.
-Fix an integral model $\CQ$ of $\BFQ$ of the form in \eqref{eq:integralmodelaffinequadric}.
+The technical core of our paper is the following extension of Ekedahl's geometric sieve \cite{Ekedahl} to affine quadrics, which seems to be the first example for affine varieties besides the affine spaces. \begin{theorem} Let $\BFQ$ ba an affine quadric satisfying the hypotheses of Theorems \ref{thm:ngeq4} and \ref{thm:n=3}.
+Fix an integral model $\CQ$ of $\BFQ$.
 For any closed subset $Z\subset \BFQ$ such that $\codim_{\BFQ}(Z)\geqslant 2$, let $\CZ$ be the Zariski closure of $Z$ in $\CQ$.
-Then for any $M\geqslant 2$, we have
+Then uniformly for any $M\geqslant 2$, as $T\to\infty$, we have

-where the implied constant depends only on $\mathcal{Q}$ and $Z$. \end{theorem} Compared to the order of growth in \eqref{eq:globalgrowthCQ}, the uniformity for $M$ in Theorem \ref{thm:geomsieve} furnishes a satisfactory control for integral points on $\CQ$ specializing into $\CZ$ modulo any prime larger than arbitrary $M(T)$ which grows to infinity.
-We would like to mention that the independent work of Browning and Heath-Brown \cite{Browning-HB} dealing with projective quadratic hypersurfaces obtains power saving for the term $\frac{T^{n-2}}{\sqrt{\log T}}$.
+where the implied constant depends only on $\mathcal{Q}$ and $Z$. \end{theorem} The bound above being uniform for $M$, Theorem \ref{thm:geomsieve} thus furnishes a satisfactory control for integral points on $\CQ$ specialising into $\CZ$ modulo any prime larger than arbitrary $M=M(T)$ which grows to infinity, compared to the order of growth in \eqref{eq:globalgrowthCQ}.
+We would like to mention the independent work of Browning and Heath-Brown \cite[Theorems 1.1--1.3]{Browning-HB}.
+Using a lattice point counting approach which technically differs from ours, they obtain similar results with a power saving of $T$ for the term involving $\frac{1}{\sqrt{\log T}}$, but only applied to projective quadrics (i.e., defined by homogeneous quadratic forms) with at least $5$ variables, whereas our result also applies to quadrics with fewer variables.

 Our strategy of proving Theorem \ref{thm:geomsieve} unifies radically different ideas on estimating integral points on quadratic hypersurfaces.
 We start by breaking the prime moduli $[M,\infty]$ into three subfamilies, and then analyse each of them separately.
 Primes between $M$ and $T^\alpha$ with $\alpha>0$ small enough to be determined later are dealt with on utilising the effective equidistribution result mentioned in $\S$\ref{se:strategy} (cf. Theorem \ref{thm:primepoly}).
-Primes larger than a power of $T$ divided into two parts:
+Primes larger than $T^\alpha$ are divided into two parts: